MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 # Position

+#### Settings

 -   Position Broadcast Interval: 900 (Optional)
+-   Position Flags: 811
 -   Enable 'GPS Mode' if you wish to forward your node's GPS position to the mesh.
--   Set Update Interval to something sensible, like 300 (seconds).
--   You can also play with Smart Position if desired.
--   Position Flags should be set to 811.

 -   Enable 'Use Fixed Position' if your node has no GPS reception, or if you want to set up a fixed position on node maps.

+#### Notes

+Please set the GPS update Interval to something sensible, between 300 to 900 (seconds).

+You can also try the 'Smart Position' option, which optimizes position transmissions to improve battery life.

 ---

 # LoRa

+#### Settings

 -   Modem Preset: LONG_FAST (IMPORTANT)